 3. Refereeing delegate: A representative of the Refereeing Committee, appointed by the Executive Committee of the FIE.

-4. Neutral referees: Two or three international referees, depending on the importance of the event, from countries outside the region of the Games, appointed by the Executive Committee of the FIE.
+4. Neutral referees: At least two international referees from countries outside the region of the Games, appointed by the Executive Committee of the FIE at the proposal of the Refereeing Commission.

 D. JUNIOR AND CADET WORLD CHAMPIONSHIPS